 Slocum credits the sound of This Beautiful Mess to the diverse tastes of the band members, and the amount of time they spent in their van listening to Smashing Pumpkins, The Posies, Jeff Buckley, Sunny Day Real Estate, My Bloody Valentine and Sugar.
 Vocalist Leigh Nash says, “The dynamic at the time between members musically was great.
 I think the sum of everyone’s influences at the time made for a harder sound.”

 Lost in Ohio, with the assistance of Slocum, is please to be reissuing this important album on Red & White double vinyl.
 The album has received a wonderful analog remaster from Adam Boose at Cauliflower Audio.
 It is presented in a gatefold jacket, includes a fold-out lyric insert, and features never-before-seen photos of the band provided by photographer Ben Pearson.
 The original cover painting has been tracked down and freshly photographed, and looks absolutely stunning.
 The release includes thoughtful liner notes from NPR Music’s Lars Gotrich.
-Pre-orders are available now, and shipping starts in January.
+Pre-orders are available now, and will ship on November 29!

 For Sixpence fans who only know the band by their later hits, this promises to offer an insight into the bands early formative sound.
 For longtime fans of this album, the reissue provides stunning new visuals and a unique listening experience.